w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/reviewed-by-content-authors.md

 * Examples of fixed issues based on the feedback

 :::example
+[Title, role, or organization] asserts that:

+* content authors have reviewed the media alternatives.

 * **Roles and numbers:** 3 creators
   * 1 director
   * 1 planner